2013-14 ALL STAFF

 - Professional interests or pursuits: I enjoy working with all types of students and I’m very grateful for the opportunity to be able to do so here at the U of O. I work with students suffering from chemical dependency or abuse, recovering from chemical dependency, or with those who have been emotionally and mentally impacted by a family member, friend, or loved ones alcohol or drug use.
 I also work with students struggling with loss, depression, issues with anxiety and issues with spirituality.
 I work an integrated approach to therapy and utilize various cognitive behavioral theories in session.

 - Something personal: I am a slow avid runner and enjoy the chances to run that Eugene offers.
-I enjoy going on adventures with my partner in the great outdoors when we can.
+I enjoy going on adventures in the great outdoors when I can.
 I love listening to music and going to various concerts.
 Favorite artists would be the Counting Crowes, White Stripes, Warren Zevon, Colin Hay, and recently the Lumineers.
 Most recent book read was “The Presence Process”, by Michael Brown.
 A great book about learning to live in the moment.

 Brent P. Horner, Ph.D.
 (2012 University of Oklahoma, Counseling Psychology)